shishupal082/project/java/todo/readme.txt

 FileConfig class file deleted as it was redundent same thing was already in appConfig class

-Remove taskConfig, filesConfig and projectStaticData from appConfig
+Remove taskConfigDB, filesConfig and projectStaticData from appConfig

 Added private HashMap<String, String> jsonFileMapping in appConfig